Blog > Cattle Stations

 As Tony Large pointed out, station smoko is “usually of a high standard and made off recipes that have stood the test over and over, with the ability to cater for large groups who turn up unannounced without fuss.”

-That's the mark of a great station cook – the ability to make something special happen regardless of conditions, numbers, or notice.
-They're the unsung heroes who keep stations running, one hot scone and pot of tea at a time.
+That’s the mark of a great station cook – the ability to make something special happen regardless of conditions, numbers, or notice.
+The best station cooks create meals that delight the taste buds and keep the crew satisfied, often serving high-protein options like chicken salad wraps, savoury pastries, and nutritious snack packs.
+Great smoko meals are also portable, filling, and easy to prepare ahead of time.
+They’re the unsung heroes who keep stations running, one hot scone and a pot of tea at a time.

 Making Smoko Last